-• (California Vehicle Code Section 27360.)
-Children under the age of 8 must be secured in a car seat or booster seat in the back seat.
-Children who are 8 years of age OR have reached 4'9" in height may be secured by a booster seat.
+Children under age 8 must be secured in a car seat or booster seat in the back seat of the vehicle.
+Children age 8 or older OR who are at least 4 feet 9 inches tall may wear a regular seatbelt.